-LEARNING STRATEGIES When I want I

-I correspond with a pen friend from another country

-I use a computer/ surf on the internet.
+LEARNING STRATEGIES When I want to get extra practice in English...
+I do more grammar exercises I read magazines/ books in English I correspond with a pen friend from another country I watch films in English I use a computer/ surf on the internet.